z1skgr/index.dictionary-memory.java/README.md

 ## Setup
 To run this project, import project to IDE workshop.
 Project contains samples of .txt files.
-The files have to follow the format that mention in [General Info](#general-information).
+The files have to follow the format that mentioned in [General Info](#general-information).

 ## Acknowledgements
 - This project was created for the requirements of the lesson Data Structures.